jayabrotabanerjee/CyberSec-Lab/README.md

 ### HTTP Request Methods
 ![URL BREAKDOWN](tryhackme/url.png)

-#### GET Request
-This is used for getting information from a web server.

 ![GET REQUEST](tryhackme/get.png)

-#### POST Request
-This is used for submitting data to the web server and potentially creating new records.

-#### PUT Request
-This is used for submitting data to a web server to update information.

-#### DELETE Request
-This is used for deleting information/records from a web server.

-### HTTP Status Codes

-HTTP status codes are broken down into 5 different ranges:

-#### 100-199 - Information Response
-These are sent to tell the client the first part of their request has been accepted and they should continue sending the rest of their request.
-These codes are no longer very common.

-#### 200-299 - Success
-This range of status codes is used to tell the client their request was successful.

-#### 300-399 - Redirection
-These are used to redirect the client's request to another resource.
-This can be either to a different webpage or a different website altogether.

-#### 400-499 - Client Errors
-Used to inform the client that there was an error with their request.

-#### 500-599 - Server Errors
-This is reserved for errors happening on the server-side and usually indicate quite a major problem with the server handling the request.

-### Common HTTP Status Codes

-#### 200 - OK
-The request was completed successfully.

-#### 201 - Created
-A resource has been created (for example a new user or new blog post).

-#### 301 - Moved Permanently
-This redirects the client's browser to a new webpage or tells search engines that the page has moved somewhere else and to look there instead.

-#### 302 - Found
-Similar to the above permanent redirect, but as the name suggests, this is only a temporary change and it may change again in the near future.

-#### 400 - Bad Request
-This tells the browser that something was either wrong or missing in their request.
-This could sometimes be used if the web server resource that is being requested expected a certain parameter that the client didn't send.

-#### 401 - Not Authorised
-You are not currently allowed to view this resource until you have authorised with the web application, most commonly with a username and password.

-#### 403 - Forbidden
-You do not have permission to view this resource whether you are logged in or not.

-#### 405 - Method Not Allowed
-The resource does not allow this method request, for example, you send a GET request to the resource /create-account when it was expecting a POST request instead.

-#### 404 - Page Not Found
-The page/resource you requested does not exist.

-#### 500 - Internal Service Error
-The server has encountered some kind of error with your request that it doesn't know how to handle properly.

-#### 503 - Service Unavailable
-This server cannot handle your request as it's either overloaded or down for maintenance.
+📡 HTTP Request Methods
+Method	Description
+GET	Used for getting information from a web server.
+POST	Used for submitting data to the web server and potentially creating new records.
+PUT	Used for submitting data to update existing information on a web server.
+DELETE	Used for deleting information or records from a web server.
+📊 HTTP Status Codes
+Categories
+Code Range	Type	Description
+100–199	Informational	Request received, continuing process.
+Rarely used today.
+200–299	Success	The request was successfully received, understood, and accepted.
+300–399	Redirection	Further action needs to be taken to complete the request.
+400–499	Client Error	The request contains bad syntax or cannot be fulfilled.
+500–599	Server Error	The server failed to fulfill a valid request.
+Common Codes
+Code	Meaning	Description
+200	OK	The request was completed successfully.
+201	Created	A new resource has been created (e.g. user, blog post).
+301	Moved Permanently	Resource has moved permanently to a new URL.
+302	Found	Temporary redirect to another URL.
+400	Bad Request	Request was invalid or missing parameters.
+401	Not Authorized	Authentication is required to access the resource.
+403	Forbidden	You do not have permission to access the resource.
+404	Page Not Found	The requested page/resource does not exist.
+405	Method Not Allowed	HTTP method not allowed for the requested resource.
+500	Internal Server Error	The server encountered an unexpected condition.
+503	Service Unavailable	Server is temporarily unable to handle the request.
 ### Common Request Headers

 | Header | Description |